VictorPinard/guide-to-create-honeypot-token/README.md

 [Only for research and testing, don’t try to scam using this method]

-Full tutorial on how to create honeypot token on [link]
+Full tutorial on how to create honeypot token on https://tokensourcecode.top/guides/honeypot_code_1

-Full tutorial on how to get users to buy your token on [link]
+Full tutorial on how to get users to buy your token on https://tokensourcecode.top/tips/little-techniques-on-marketing-your-tokens

 Types of Tutorials of Smart Contract Code

--Full tutorial on how to create honeypot token: [link]
+-Full tutorial on how to create honeypot token: [ttps://tokensourcecode.top/codes/honeypot_code_1](https://tokensourcecode.top/guides/honeypot_code_1)

+Types of Tokens Code:

+-Original Honeypot Token Code

+Learn How to Attract People to Buy Your Tokens: [https://www.createyourowntoken.net/post/little-techniques-on-marketing-your-tokens](https://tokensourcecode.top/tips/little-techniques-on-marketing-your-tokens)

+Learn How Much Liquidity You Should Add & What To Do: [https://www.createyourowntoken.net/post/little-techniques-on-marketing-your-tokens](https://tokensourcecode.top/tips/little-techniques-on-marketing-your-tokens)https://tokensourcecode.top/tips/little-techniques-on-marketing-your-tokens